GoogleCloudPlatform/cloud-hackathons/faq/howto-host-hack.md

   - Always and repeatedly encourage team members to unblock each other first
   - Provide hints, but not answers
 - Repeat and confirm the challenge goals if there is ambiguity
-  - If a coach observes an individual is blocked for a long time, help them get moving so they don’t lose interest and disengage.
+  - If a coach observes an individual is blocked for a long time, help them get moving so they don't lose interest and disengage.
 - Be a technical advisor and subject matter expert
 - Provide hints/pointers to the teams on how to solve problems and where to find information.
-  - Use the solutions in the Coach’s guide to provide guidance, but do not share the guide with the participants
+  - Use the solutions in the Coach's guide to provide guidance, but do not share the guide with the participants
-  - The Coach’s guide will not be comprehensive.
+  - The Coach's guide will not be comprehensive.
 As subject matter experts, coaches should share their knowledge and explain key concepts to help the participants
 - Notify the lead coach of unexpected blockers that arise during the event so they can be communicated to all teams and recorded for future reference.
 - Verify that a team has completed each challenge by checking that they have met all of the success criteria.
 - Solicit continuous feedback from the participants on their experience, the content, and what can be done to improve it.
 Encourage them to use the Google Space chat to share with all of the coaches and participants.